United States of America

 What to see in Connecticut

 Remarkably, about three quarters of the state is rural, and another major Connecticut attraction is the glorious fall foliage which enlivens the tree-rich country landscape in the autumn months, peaking in September and October.
 Although the cities of New Haven and Hartford are pleasant tourist destinations with varied cultural sightseeing offerings, the main order of the day for many travellers in Connecticut is the leisurely exploration of vineyards, orchards, lakes, forests and rolling meadows.
-The Connecticut River Valley is a particularly picturesque area, with numerous well-maintained hiking and biking trails to be enjoyed.
+The Connecticut River Valley is a particularly attractive area, with numerous well-maintained hiking and biking trails to be enjoyed.

 Become our Connecticut Travel Expert

 We are looking for contributors for our Connecticut travel guide.
 If you are a local, a regular traveller to Connecticut or a travel professional with time to contribute and answer occasional forum questions, please contact us.